 - If you are not already an administrator, enter the password for an administrative user when asked.

 - A command prompt (DOS-like) window will open.
 At the command prompt, type:

 msiexec /i c:\<path-to-canopy-installer-file>.msi(be sure to type the actual filename, including full path, of the downloaded installer file), and press the Enter key.

 The installer will start, and you should now be able to select the "Install for all users" option when offered it after you accept the license.

 2) On Windows, OS X, and Linux, before your first startup, you should specify a different path for your Canopy configuration directory.

 Before running Canopy the first time (and always), set the environment variable "CANOPY_CONFIG" to a directory whose path contains only ASCII characters and that you are authorized to write to.
 For help in setting environment variables see "How do I set PYTHONPATH and other environment variables for Canopy?".

 3) On Windows, OS X, and Linux, during your first startup, you must specify a different path for your Canopy environment.

-(Background information: this step is necessary because even if you change the directory of the base Canopy Python installation to a directory which is not on your home path, the Canopy GUI itself, and the User Python virtual environment, are installed by default into the home path.
-More details about these virtual environments here.)
+(Background information: this step is necessary because even if you change the directory of the base Canopy Python installation to a directory which is not on your home path (step 1), the Canopy GUI itself, and the User Python environment, are installed by default into your home path.)